Garba Duba

-Garba Duba (born 1942) is a retired Nigerian Army Lieutenant general who was Governor of Bauchi State, Nigeria from July 1978 to October 1979 during the military regime of General Olusegun Obasanjo, and Administrator of Sokoto State from January 1984 to August 1985 during the military regime of Major General Muhammadu Buhari.
+Garba Duba (1942 – 17 May 2024) was a Nigerian Army Lieutenant general who was Governor of Bauchi State, Nigeria from July 1978 to October 1979 during the military regime of General Olusegun Obasanjo, and Administrator of Sokoto State from January 1984 to August 1985 during the military regime of Major General Muhammadu Buhari.

 Early career

 Garba Duba was born in 1942.
 He was educated at Kontagora Primary School, Kaduna (1951–1954) and Provincial Secondary School, Bida, Niger State (1956–1962).

-He joined the Nigerian Army as a Cadet Officer, entering the Nigerian Military Training College on 10 December 1962.
+Duba joined the Nigerian Army as a Cadet Officer, entering the Nigerian Military Training College on 10 December 1962.

 One of his school classmates and army colleagues was Ibrahim Babangida, who married Duba's cousin Maryam in September 1969.

 Duba later attended the Indian Military Academy, and was appointed ADC to the Military Governor of the old Northern Region.

 Duba was one of the northern officers who participated in the Nigerian counter-coup of 1966 which led to the murder of the head of state, General Johnson Aguiyi-Ironsi, and after which General Yakubu Gowon came to power.
 Others involved in the mutiny were Ibrahim Babangida and Sani Abacha, both to later become heads of State.

-As a captain, he served in the Nigerian Civil War (1967–1970), commanding a squadron of armored vehicles.
+As a captain, he served in the Nigerian Civil War (1967–1970), commanding a squadron of armoured vehicles.